CISL-commons-SPA/Drivers-Article-Matching/README.md

 ids = ranker.query2articles(query, articles, 5)
 ```

-For article->queries, create a list of queries and rank them.
+For article->queries, create a list of queries and rank them in the following way:
 ```python
 # article text is a string
 article = word_tokenize(article_text.lower())